charleenfei/ica/end_to_end_workflow.md

 icad q nameservice list-whois --node tcp://localhost:26657
 ```

-- What will happens if oracle is offline.
+## Workflow 3: If oracle is offline.
 Tx will be in pending list and never be cleared
 - Close the oracle process `oracle/simple_oracle.py` earlier
+- Then, submit below transaction
 ```
 icad tx controller submit-tx \
 "{